xonoxitron/regreSSHion/README.md

 You can customize the shellcode in the *exploit.c* file to execute different payloads or commands on the target system.
 The provided shellcode is a basic example that spawns a `/bin/sh` shell.
 Modify the `shellcode[]` array to suit your specific requirements.

 ## Legal Disclaimer
+**Use of this exploit is at your own risk.
+By using this software, you agree that:**
+- You have permission to test the exploit on systems that you own or have explicit authorization to test.
+- You will not use this software for any illegal activities.
+- The authors are not responsible for any misuse of this software or any damage caused by it.
+- This software is provided "as is" without warranties or conditions of any kind.

-Use this exploit responsibly and only on systems where you have explicit permission to test.
-Unauthorized use or distribution may violate local, state, or federal laws.
-The authors are not responsible for any misuse of this exploit.
+**Note:** Unauthorized use or distribution of this exploit may violate local, state, or federal laws.
+Understand and comply with your local laws and regulations before using or distributing this software.